HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 We can speculate on three likely causes for this difference:

-* Data for common class names (like `adr`) is almost certainly over-inflated in our microformats v1 data; where it's difficult to distinguish between when these values are used for _structured data_ vs more _generic_ reasons (e.g., as a HTML class attribute value with associated CSS rules).
+* Data for common class names (like `adr`) is almost certainly over-inflated in our microformats v1 data; where it's difficult to distinguish between when these values are used for _structured data_ vs more _generic_ reasons (e.g., as an HTML class attribute value with associated CSS rules).
 * The use of microformats in general (regardless of type) has decreased significantly, and been replaced with other formats.
 * Many websites and themes still include `h-entry` (and sometimes `h-card`) markup on common design elements and layouts.
 For example, many WordPress themes continue to output a `h-entry` class on the main content container.